Academic Research Edition

 LayerScopeMutabilityExamples

-Core PrinciplesUniversalImmutableNo harm to members, data sovereignty, consent primacy
+Core PrinciplesUniversalImmutableNo harm to members; data sovereignty; consent primacy

-Member ConstitutionIndividualSelf-governedData sharing preferences, AI interaction consent
+Member ConstitutionIndividualSelf-governedData sharing preferences; AI interaction consent

-6.2 Authority Model
+6.4 Authority Model

 LevelNameDescription